-The Event Log Search screen can also be accessed by pressing the ALARM button unless there is an alarm.
 There is no determined user authority to display the Event Log Search screen, however, the event video will not be played unless a user with Search authority logs into the system.

-Pressing the button will extract the event video and display the first image of the event.
-Pressing the (Play/Pause) button will start playing the "event" video segment.
-Pressing the button again returns to live monitoring.
+Pressing the (Play/Pause) button will extract the event video and display the first image of the event.
+Pressing the button will start playing the "event" video segment.
+Pressing SEARCH returns to live monitoring.

 NOTE: It is possible that no recorded image displays on the current screen.
-Press the LAYOUT button and change the screen mode to 4x4.
-You will be able to easily see the camera that has recorded video during target time.
+Press the DISPLAY button and change the screen mode to 2x2.
+You will be able to easily see the camera have recorded video during target time.